Sunol Valley Fish Passage Project on Alameda Creek

 Alameda Creek is the largest local tributary to the San Francisco Bay and historically produced the largest numbers of Chinook salmon, lamprey, and steelhead in the South Bay.
 It is also the ancestral lands of the Muwekma Ohlone people.
 In 2022, former barriers at the BART weir and inflatable bladder dams in Fremont were made passable by fish due to newly constructed fish ladders by the Alameda County Water District.
 This incredible opportunity for salmonids to migrate throughout the Alameda Creek watershed is the product of decades of hard work to improve fish passage by a myriad of partners in the longstanding Alameda Creek Fisheries Work Group, including the Alameda County Water District (ACWD) and Alameda County Flood Control & Water Conservation District, Alameda Creek Alliance (ACA), California Department of Fish and Wildlife (CDFW), San Francisco Public Utilities Commission (SFPUC), Zone 7 Water District, Alameda County Resource Conservation District, Trout Unlimited and the National Marine Fisheries Service, among others.

-CalTrout staff have engaged in the Fisheries Work Group since 2019 and are thrilled to add our skills to address the hard work of barrier removal and restoring ecological function further up in the watershed.
+CalTrout staff have engaged in the Fisheries Work Group since 2019 and were thrilled to add our skills to address the hard work of barrier removal and restoring ecological function further up in the watershed.
 We have assisted local partners and trained volunteers to conduct spawning surveys along Alameda Creek since 2022.

-The current remaining barrier on mainstem Alameda Creek is in Sunol Valley near the intersection of Interstate 680 and State Route 84.
-It is created by a protruding layer of concrete across Alameda Creek that protects a major gas pipeline owned by Pacific Gas and Electric Company (PG&E).
-The concrete prevents passage for migratory fish during most stream flows.
-As California’s cycle of drought and deluge continues, resolving this barrier to fish passage will ensure fish access upstream regardless of their species, life stage or size, and if it’s a wet or dry year.
+The last remaining barrier on mainstem Alameda Creek was in Sunol Valley near the intersection of Interstate 680 and State Route 84.
+It was created by a protruding layer of concrete across Alameda Creek that protects a major gas pipeline owned by Pacific Gas and Electric Company (PG&E).
+The concrete prevented passage for migratory fish during most stream flows.
+As California’s cycle of drought and deluge continues, resolving this barrier to fish passage ensures fish access upstream regardless of their species, life stage or size, and if it’s a wet or dry year.
+Project implementation began in summer 2025 and as of fall 2025, fish have access into the highest quality habitat remaining in the watershed in and upstream of Sunol Regional Park.

-As the project lead, CalTrout will coordinate all project partners for permitting and grant funding applications as we continue to build an implementation plan.
-CalTrout will lead the implementation effort and post project monitoring.
+As the project lead, CalTrout coordinated all project partners for permitting and grant funding applications.
+CalTrout also led the implementation effort and will continue to lead post project monitoring.
 Important project partners are PG&E, San Francisco Public Utilities Commission (landowner), DeSilva Gates Aggregates, Martin Marrietta Materials (both lease land on each side of Alameda Creek from SFPUC for quarry operations), Hanford ARC (restoration construction), Sequoia Ecological Consulting (biological compliance), Stantec Consulting Services (cultural compliance), National Oceanic and Atmospheric Administration (funder and NEPA lead), San Francisco Planning (CEQA lead), Alameda Creek Alliance, and more.
-If all goes according to plan, we expect project implementation to begin in summer 2025 and the fish will have access into the highest quality habitat remaining in the watershed in and upstream of Sunol Regional Park.

 McBain Associates